 Finger Lakes Health is a facility in Geneva, New York, a city with a total of 20,087 people.
-With an overall rating of A-, this is clearly a very good nursing home.
-We were so impressed with this nursing home that we ranked it in the top third of all nursing homes nationally.
+With an overall rating of B+, this is a very good nursing home.
+This facility truly has plenty of good features.
 This facility also received phenomenal ratings in each of our categories.
 More information about these categories can be found below.

 Finger Lakes Health

 - Adult Day Care